 The fact that some adverbs inducing the raising can be "described" with the help of GNPs such as each other and the same allows us to see in a different light some hard problems related to the semantics of cumulative readings of some quantifiers in specific contexts.
-When one thinks about the famous example of piano lifters it becomes obvious that the cumulative reading entails that the lifters lifted the piano with each other and the it was the same piano.
-In fact, strictly speaking, the same in case is weaker than the same defined in D13 because it only inverses the scope of the direct object (Zuber 2017).
+When one thinks about the famous example of piano lifters (as in (52a)), it becomes obvious that the cumulative reading entails that the lifters lifted the piano with each other and that it was the same piano.
+In fact, strictly speaking, the same in case is weaker than the same defined in D8 because it only inverses the scope of the direct object (Zuber 2017).
 Thus the meaning of (52a), with the cumulative interpretation of its subject NP, can be expressed by something like (52b).
-Similarly, (53a) can be "translated" by (53b):
+Similarly, (53a) can be paraphrased by (53b):

-- (52a) Leo and Dan lifted the piano. - (52b) There is a piano such that Leo and Dan lifted it together. - (53a) Three philosophers wrote nine articles (for the journal). - (53b) There are nine articles (of the journal) such that three philosophers wrote them together.
+- (52) a.
+Leo and Dan lifted the piano. - b.
+There is a piano such that Leo and Dan lifted it together. - (53) a.
+Three philosophers wrote nine articles (for the journal). - b.
+There are nine articles (of the journal) such that three philosophers wrote them together.

 The presence of the modifier together, taken possibly in its weak reading, in the above sentences is essential.
-In general both, subject and object, NPs in cumulative readings are scopeless but in this case the presence of together allows for such a representation with the object NP taking wide scope.
+In general both, subject and object, NPs in cumulative readings are scopeless, but in this case the presence of together allows for a representation with the object NP taking wide scope.
+In fact, to have cumulative/collective readings, both the adverbial together and the comparative the same have to occur: (54a) does not and (54b) does express a collective/cumulative action:

-In fact to have cumulative/collective readings both the adverbial together and the comparative the same have to occur: (54a) does not and (54b) expresses a collective/cumulative action:
+(54) a.
+Leo and Dan read the same book.

-- (54a) Leo and Dan read the same book. - (54b) Leo and Dan read the same book together.
+b.
+Leo and Dan read the same book together.